curreythomas/golf-sherpa/README.md

 - FAQ: Display FAQs
     - UI Route: /faq
-    - Use API, return an array of objects
+    - Use API to GET to /faq and return an array of objects
     ```
     const faqs = [
     {question: This is the question?, answer: This is the answer.},